thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Exercise

 What are some websites you frequently use?
 Revisit them and try to figure out which parts are using JavaScript.
-Once you have a few examples, show a partner and explain why JavaScript is important for these websites.
+Once you've selected a favorite, show it to a partner and explain why JavaScript is important this website.

 ## How do you write JavaScript?